Inflation data: Consumer price index still soaring at 3.8 per cent, chance of another interest rate rise high

 “Unless the Federal Budget meets the moment and outlines significant economic and tax reform, growth will stagnate and inflation will persist for longer than necessary.”

-Services inflation was still high at 3.9 per cent while goods inflation was also bad at 3.8 per cent - the worst since September 2023 during the RBA’s previous rate rise cycle as prices for clothing and footwear skyrocketed by 5.3 per cent.
+Services inflation was still high at 3.9 per cent while goods inflation was also bad at 3.8 per cent — the worst since September 2023 during the RBA’s previous rate rise cycle.
+Prices for clothing and footwear skyrocketed by 5.3 per cent, following the end of the pre-Christmas Black Friday sales.

-Goods prices had climbed by 3.4 per cent last year, with EY chief economist Cherelle Murphy suggesting several rate hikes were now possible.
+Goods prices had accelerated from last year’s pace of 3.4 per cent, with EY chief economist Cherelle Murphy suggesting several rate hikes were now possible.

 “We remain of the view that the central bank will need to raise the cash rate further, most likely in the first half of this year with further rate hikes possible given persistent inflation pressures,” she said.